Kaisheng328/travel-website/README.md

 5. Add a title and description for your changes.
 6. Click `Create Pull Request`.

-## Step 6: Wait for Review & Merging
+## Step 7: Wait for Review & Merging
 The repository owner will review your pull request.
 If needed, they may request changes before merging.
 Once approved, your changes will be merged into `main`.

+#Guide for running website
+Right Click on mainpage.html, Click open with Live Server